seung-lab/cloud-volume/README.md

 vol.mesh.get(12345) # return the mesh as vertices and faces instead of writing to disk vol.mesh.get([ 12345, 12346 ]) # return these two segids fused into a single mesh vol.mesh.get([ 12345, 12346 ], fuse=False) # return { 12345: mesh, 12346: mesh }
+vol.mesh.put(meshes) # works for unsharded legacy only vol.mesh.delete(segids) # works for unsharded meshes only

 mesh.viewer() # Opens GUI.
 Requires vtk.